eric-lu-VT/DEPRECATED-Reddit-Discord-Alert/README.md

 - ~~Add compound indexing to reduce time complexity of database search from ```O(n)``` to ```O(1)```~~
 - ~~Add manual start/stop (requires multithreading)~~

-See new version for new updates (including these fixes)
+See new version, as listed above, for new updates (including these fixes)